pkicman/FocusRecover/README.md

 - coarse - no fitting of the quadratic function.
 Used initially for testing and debugging, to use it one must recompile the code
 - fine (default option) - the depth of the image is computed fitting a quadratic function into the three points surrounding the highest scoring index.

-In its current version the application relies on OpenCV in loading and saving images.
-Also the default OpenCV container cv::Mat is used for storing and handling image data.
+The application relies on OpenCV only for loading and saving and displaying images.
+Internally, the images are handled by a simple ```myMat``` class.
 Besides that, all image processing functions were implemented from scratch.